EdwinVW/akka-net-traffic-control/README.md

 There's 1 entry-camera and 1 exit-camera per lane.
 When a car passes an entry-camera, the license-number of the car is registered.

-In the background, information about the vehicle  is retrieved from the DMV - the Department Of Motor-vehicles (or RDW in Dutch) by calling their web-service.
+In the background, information about the vehicle  is retrieved from the Department Of Motor-vehicles - DMV (or RDW in Dutch) by calling their web-service.

 When the car passes an exit-camera, this is registered by the system.
 The system then calculates the average speed of the car based on the entry- and exit-timestamp.
-If a speeding violation is detected, a message is sent to the Central Judicial Collection Agency - CJCA (or CJIB in Dutch) which will send a speeding-ticket to the driver of the vehicle.
+If a speeding violation is detected, a message is sent to the Central Judicial Collection Agency - CJCA (or CJIB in Dutch) will send a speeding-ticket to the driver of the vehicle.

 ### Actor hierarchy
 I've used an Actor model approach to build this sample using [Akka.NET](http://getakka.net).
 The actor hierarchy used in the sample looks like this: